Cian747/coach/README.md

 # KOCHA

-#### KOCHA app that allows people to find qualified coaches, 2021
+#### KOCHA app allows people to find qualified coaches near you, 2021

 #### By **[CIAN](https://github.com/Cian747)**

 ## Description

 * Kocha is an application that allows users to find qualified and suitable coaches in all disciplines around their area.
 A coach can also register and advertise their business and show off their skills and experience on their profile.
 * Find sport events and activties near you and get exposed to new people and cultures.

 ## Setup/Installation Requirements

 * git clone the repo to your local desktop

 ```
 git clone https://github.com/Cian747/coach.git
 ```

 * Install the dependencies from the requirements file

 ```
 pip install -r requirements.txt
 ```

 * make and run your app on you local server

 ```
 python manage.py runserver
 ```

 * Create and test the methods for the new features added.

 ```
 python manage.py test <app-name>
 ```

 * Create a .env file to hold your sensitive data like so:

 ```
 SECRET_KEY='your_secret_key'
 DEBUG=False